 The following Kawartha Dairy brand products are NOT kosher:

 Can Kawartha Dairy provide a donation for my organization / group / team / club / charity?

-Every year we receive hundreds of requests for donations from all kinds of groups.
+Every year we receive hundreds of requests for donations.
 Because of the volume of requests we cannot lend support to them all but do consider each request.
 We do provide product or financial support to many, which are often oriented to charitable causes or events that either raise money for children’s projects or directly support them.
 In addition, a conscious decision was made several years ago to provide substantial annual support to both Toronto’s Hospital For Sick Children and Lindsay’s Ross Memorial Hospital.
 We have also recently committed to multi-year support to the Peterborough Regional Health Centre.